Pana/nrm/README.md

 `nrm` can help you easy and fast switch between different npm registries, now include: `npm`, `cnpm`, `nj(nodejitsu)`, `rednpm`.

-Recently npm has some problem frequently, `nrm` will be helpful to all noders.

 ## Install

 ```